 Additional information for participants

-Early Achievers Participant Needs-Based Grants
+- Early Achievers Participant resources and supports

 Early Achievers Level 2 online training

 The online training includes three of the six required trainings to reach level 2 of Early Achievers.
 You will need a STARS ID and MERIT account to receive credit for these trainings.

 - Introduction to the Environment Rating Scales (ERS) and Classroom Assessment Scoring System (CLASS)